Chapter 01: Convocation

 "Aiy.
 I see.
 And after months of recruitment, after passing initiation, after weeks of caravaning down here, they would exile me because Zingiber was being stubborn."

-“Or maybe by then, we’ll focus on the things that actually make for a good ranger,” Luna said.
+Luna counted again as she looked down.
 Her plate was half-empty now, which meant there wasn't enough to share with a begging Zingiber.
-“No more arbitrary rules.”

-Luna turned to face two rookies, one of whom she recognized instantly, based on Ty’s many stories.
-Alex reminded Luna of the bronze Afthian war dolls her brothers used to trade for-- carefully sculpted and endlessly polished.
-Luna swallowed hard a piece of half-chewed bison.
+Luna turned to face two fellow halfcloaks, one of whom she recognized instantly, based on Ty's many stories.
+Alex reminded Luna of the bronze Afthian war dolls her brothers used to trade for—carefully sculpted and endlessly polished.
+Luna swallowed hard a piece of partly chewed bison.

-The other rookie, who Luna recognized from minutes before, gave a skewed smile.
+The other rookie Luna recognized from a while before, when she plowed into his chest.
+He gave a skewed smile.

 Luna winced, her forehead wrinkling around her wound.